 On January 9, 2019 the Center for Medicare and Medicaid Services (“CMS”) issued its most recent Workers’ Compensation Medicare Set-Aside Reference Guide (“WCMSA”).
 A complete copy of the new WCMSA can be found here.
 Most notably, CMS added two examples of how settlements not meeting the CMS review thresholds still require a consideration of Medicare’s … Continue reading New Guide Clarifies Employers’ Liability in Medicare Set-Aside Arrangements

 Some people in the workers' compensation world take a slightly more skeptical view of claims that are reported on a Monday.
 Obviously, the thought goes that the worker may have injured him or herself over the weekend and tried to pass it off as a work injury.
 Is that skepticism really justified?
 A recent study … Continue reading The Statistics Prove That You Should Take an Extra Close Look at Monday Strain Injuries

-Those you involved in workers' compensation claim administration know how frustrating it is to obtain medical records.
+Those of you involved in workers' compensation claim administration know how frustrating it is to obtain medical records.
 More and more providers are refusing to release records without a form specific to their facility, even with a signed Ohio Bureau of Workers' Compensation release.
-A new Ohio Administrative Code Section has finally addressed that issue, and … Continue reading Does Ohio’s New Standard Medical Release Form Apply to Workers’ Compensation Claims?
+A new Ohio Administrative Code Section has finally addressed that issue, … Continue reading Does Ohio’s New Standard Medical Release Form Apply to Workers’ Compensation Claims?